Naomi Campbell Dons Lingerie & Lays On Table With Dessert

 Naomi Campbell let her fans know that she hopes everyone had a good Thanksgiving in her own way, and it’s got her followers buzzing.
-A new Instagram post shows the model wearing black lingerie as she laid on top of a fancy dining table that was filled with all sorts of dessert items.
+A new Instagram post shows the model wearing black lingerie as she lays on top of a fancy dining table that was filled with all sorts of dessert items.
 These included cakes, cupcakes, and cookies.
 The table was also set with several elegant candelabras, as Naomi looked regal in an elaborate necklace.
 Her long hair cascaded down to the table, as her left leg was partially covered by a white, furry blanket.

 Fans reacted with compliments like “perfect,” “This is such a vibe,” and “such an ICON.”
 Plus, a couple of days ago, Naomi shared a selfie where she wore some dark eye makeup and an off-the-shoulder top.
-Someone commented that the model had “found the fountain of youth” while someone else asked, “How is it possible that you just keep getting more and more beautiful?”
+Someone commented that the model had “found the fountain of youth,” while someone else asked, “How is it possible that you just keep getting more and more beautiful?”

 “It’s changed obviously cause it’s a business and it’s much more corporate and things have evolved much on a faster level.
 Magazines are now digital, there’s much more social media and things that were not there before.
 You still have to do the foundation, which is the basis of getting the imagery done.
 Then it takes another life of its own.”